sonatype/nexus-ant-tasks/nexus-staging-ant-tasks/README.md

     Eclipse Foundation.
 All other trademarks are the property of their respective owners.

 -->

 Nexus Staging Ant Tasks
 =======================

 Apache Ant tasks that cover Nexus Staging V2 workflow.
 While these tasks ("staging client") side is open source, you need a Sonatype Nexus Professional 2.1+ on the server side to use these!

+Notes:
+ * to _build this plugin_ from sources you need access to Sonatype commercial components!
+ * to _use this plugin_ in your build, access to Central only is enough!

 ## Documentation